Caeglathatur/alita-index/README.md

 Alita Index
 ===========

 This is a curated list of material relating to Yukito Kishiro's manga, *Gunnm*/*Battle Angel Alita*, as well as James Cameron's and Robert Rodríguez's movie *Alita: Battle Angel*.
-Included items are not necessarily endorsed.
+Listed items are not necessarily endorsed.

 The list itself is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt).
 Suggestions are welcome on [GitHub](https://github.com/Caeglathatur/alita-index/issues) or [Reddit](https://old.reddit.com/r/Gunnm/comments/bbjyj4/alita_index_a_curated_list_of_material_relating/).